Strong supermartingales and limits of nonnegative martingales: A counterexample

 At a \emph{single} finite stopping time $\tau$ we may, of course, pass to a subsequence to obtain that $\widetilde{M}^n_\tau$ converges not only in probability but also $P$-almost surely to $\widetilde{X}_\tau$.
-The next proposition shows that we cannot strengthen Theorem \ref{c1} to obtain $P$-almost sure convergence for \emph{all} finite stopping times simultaneously.
-The obstacle is, of course, that the set of all stopping times is far from being countable. \begin{proposition} Let $(M^n)^\infty_{n=1}$ be a sequence of independent non-negative continuous martingales $M^n=(M^n_t)_{0 \leq t \leq 1}$ starting at $M^n_0=1$ such that \be M^n_\tau \overset{P}{\longrightarrow} 1-\tau \ee for all $[0,1]$-valued stopping times $\tau$.
-Then we have for all $\ve>0$ and all sequences $(\widetilde{M}^n)^\infty_{n=1}$ of convex combinations $\widetilde{M}^n\in\conv(M^n, M^{n +1},\ldots)$ that there exists a stopping time $\tau$ such that
+The next proposition shows that we cannot strengthen Theorem~\ref{c1} to obtain $P$-almost sure convergence for \emph{all} finite stopping times simultaneously.
+The obstacle is, of course, that the set of all stopping times is far from being countable.